 - water quality management

-- sustainable agriculture (can biochar help maintain current levels of production while reducing environmental impacts?)
+- sustainable agriculture (can biochar help maintain current levels of production using systems like the ones at www.cir.net/conveyor-belts-lacing/ while reducing environmental impacts?)

 - livestock feed supplement (providing health, nutrition, emission and soil application pathways)

 - soil remediation (challenged soils, contaminated sites)